tem556/ChainOfConscience/README.md

 - **Dynamically Allocates Additional Compute for Potentially Harmful Prompts:** Utilizes a budget allocator to assess the risk profile of each prompt and assigns appropriate computational resources for safety evaluation.​

-- **Employs Group Relative Policy Optimization (GRPO) for Training:** Leverages GRPO, a reinforcement learning technique that normalizes rewards within a group of generated outputs, eliminating the need for a separate "critic" model and reducing computational cost. ​ en.wikipedia.org

 - **Minimizes Computational Overhead for Safe Interactions:** Ensures that additional safety computations are performed only when necessary, maintaining efficiency.​

 - **Enables Scalable Deployment of Safety Mechanisms:** Facilitates the integration of advanced safety features into existing LLM deployments without significant infrastructure changes.​